The chakrita lab: a game-changing agricultural initiative here at Finch Bay

 In 2014, Pedro Andrés Veintimilla and José Merlo founded an innovative agricultural project, now known as the Chakrita Lab.
-The start-up takes its name from concept of the Andean chakra, a plot of land used to produce the food necessary to sustain a community.
+The start-up takes its name from the concept of the Andean chakra, a plot of land used to produce the food necessary to sustain a community.
 Chakrita Lab is a modern experiment in bringing agriculture to spaces and communities that otherwise wouldn’t have local food production.
 The Chakrita methodology adapts traditional cultivation practices to contemporary spaces and environmental realities.

 Chakrita Lab uses recycled barrels to contain the production of lettuces and other leafy vegetables.
 As you can see in the diagram below, the Chakrita barrel takes advantage of vertical space by planting vegetables in small outcropping pockets of soil in openings along the side of the barrel.
 The center of the barrel is filled with compost-ready earthworms that allow the Chakrita to fertilize itself, making the food production as efficient as possible.